Learn Python with Talk Python's 270 hours of courses

 23:46 And when you do that, we basically generate filters for you.

-23:50 So you can then just say, I'd like to search by company name and you can select a filter
+23:50 So you can then just say, I'd like to search by company name and you can select the filter

-23:56 and you can pin the filter into the table and that automatically performs a search for you.
+23:56 and you can pin the filter into the table.

 24:05 I don't know if you play with Notion any.

-24:08 - You know, you have got those pin sorts and those pin filters and different things
+24:07 You know, you have got those pinned swords and those pinned filters and different things

 24:11 you can kind of put at the top of the, I guess their databases are called in Notion.

-24:27 The really interesting thing that we've done here is that we let you do joins
+24:26 The really interesting thing that we've done here is that we let you do joins and still provide

-24:46 and then they're related by an ID where let's say ID one is users, ID two is developers, ID three is admins.
+24:46 And then they're related by an ID where, let's say, ID 1 is users, ID 2 is developers, ID 3 is

 24:54 You might have to join those two tables first.

-24:57 And so that same smart feature, smart table feature, you can just write that SQL statement,
+24:56 And so that same smart table feature, you can just write that SQL statement, that join

 25:06 And we'll actually let you edit those tables as well.

-25:09 What we do is we take your SQL statement and then we infer all the SQL required
+25:08 What we do is we take your SQL statement and then we infer all the SQL required to search

-25:19 - That's a really neat feature, especially for the people who are used to using
+25:19 That's a really neat feature, especially for the people who are used to using something

 25:33 You can just write a SQL statement and then we give you an admin panel.